ntop/n2n/doc/Faq.md

 ## Edge

-### How can I know if p2p is successfully established?
+### How can I know if peer-to-peer connection has successfully been established?

 The edge also offer a management port at which it provides some information about connected _peers_, i.e. allowing a peer-to-peer connection, and _pending peers_ whose connections are forwarded through the supernode.